 - 3 February 2017

-- Graduate-entry diplomas and MAP applications close (refer to the Honours website for applicable closing dates)
+- Graduate-entry diplomas and MAP applications close (some Honours specialisations may have varying closing dates)

 - Late February 2017